ManageIQ/guides/developer_setup.md

 ## Configure Project

 A Ruby script called `setup` is available to quickly set up the application.
-This script installs the required Gems, sets up necessary JavaScript libraries, creates and migrates the database, and finally seeds the database with development content.
+This script installs the required Gems, sets up necessary JavaScript libraries, creates and migrates the database, and finally seeds the database with initial content.

 ---
 **NOTE**